The Best Ivy League Schools For Engineering

 4. What are other good schools for engineering besides the Ivy League?

 Don’t feel limited to applying to just Ivy League engineering programs.
-There are many other outstanding undergraduate engineering schools, including MIT, Stanford University, Berkeley, Carnegie Mellon University, and many more.
+There are many other outstanding undergraduate engineering schools, including MIT, Stanford University, Berkeley, and many more.

 5. How do I decide on an engineering major or concentration?